-Most of us have heard of people speak of having their glands removed as part of surgery for HS, but aren't sure what that means.
-When referring to glands and gland removal we are commonly discussing the eccrine, apocrine and sebaceous glands.
-When ‘gland removal’ is mentioned, it is the apocrine glands being removed during surgery.
+Most of us have heard people talking about having their glands removed as part of surgery for HS, but aren't sure what that means.
+When referring to glands and gland removal we are commonly discussing apocrine glands.

 Hidradenitis Suppurativa can appear anywhere on the body there are hair follicles are found (not necessarily just where you have hair) which is anywhere on the body with the exception of the palms of your hands, soles of your feet and lips.